 In one study that compared four types of diets, ranging from low-carb to low-fat, some people lost a tremendous amount of weight—30 to 40 pounds—on each of the diets, but others gained 10 pounds on the same eating plans.
 The researchers wanted to find out why there was such a huge discrepancy.
-How could people eating the same thing have such very different responses?
-It turned out that their genes predicted who did better on a low-fat versus low-carb diet.
+It turned out that matching the right diet with each patient was most important.

 This kind of research underscored what Dr. Liponis had been seeing for so many years at Canyon Ranch and elsewhere: There’s no such thing as a one-size-fits-all diet.
 It’s important to match up the right people to the right diets for them—the ones on which they will maintain or lose, not gain, weight.
 Fortunately, you don’t need to get your genes screened to figure out if you need a low-carb or low-fat diet.
 Understanding the Hunter/Farmer approach, and knowing which type of metabolism you have, could help you finally reach your goal weight and improve your overall health.